A-Z Popular New Top Search »

 Presidential Republic

-A democracy where people vote separately for a president and a legislative branch.
+A democracy where the people vote separately for a president and a legislative branch.
 This invests significant power in a single individual.
 A system of checks and balances may be used to prevent abuse of power.
+The United States is a presidential republic.

 Parliamentary Republic

-A system of government where people vote for a legislative branch and the head of government is appointed by that branch.
+A system of government where the people vote for a legislative branch and the head of government is appointed by that branch.
 This allows a prime minister, premier or chancellor to be replaced at any time by the legislative branch.
+This essentially means that a single government is formed as opposed to a separate president and legislature.

 Federalism